-Maybe this tip seem trivial and completely obvious, but inaccurate remove snow and ice from the windows is the cause of many accidents.
+Maybe this tip seems trivial and completely obvious, but inaccurate removal of snow and ice from the windows is the cause of many accidents.
 Very often you are seen on the roads during the winter, snow completely buried cars.
-Moving them, drivers have greatly reduced field of view which significantly increases the risk of accident.
+Moving them, drivers have greatly reduced field of view which significantly increases the risk of an accident.

 * Even if you really are in a hurry we should carefully clean all the car windows and mirrors with residual snow and ice there.

 * Be sure to also remove snow from car lights.

 * Let’s see if sprinklers are not blocked with ice.

 Winter tires should be replaced at least every 5 years.
 Although the tires are not cheap, they increase much our safety on the road.
 These tires provide us with more grip when driving on ice and snow, and shorten stopping distances on slippery surfaces.
 Shorter braking distances can often decide even about our life, so invest in good winter tires required.